FabricElements/skeleton-carousel/README.md

 * `disabled` (boolean) - Disables component.
 * `disable-swipe` (boolean) - Disables swipe functionality.
 * `direction` (string) - Carousel direction (horizontal or vertical).
+* `alt` (boolean) - Flips the position of the navigation.
+Puts the navigation at the top of the carousel for the horizontal layout and to the left for the vertical layout.

 ### Events